veyon/veyon/contrib/README.txt

-ADMX files for Active Directory integration of iTALC have been provided by Peter Gigengack <Peter/dot/Gigengack/at/sthildas/dot/wa/dot/edu/dot/au>:
+ADMX files for Active Directory integration of Veyon have been provided by Peter Gigengack <Peter/dot/Gigengack/at/sthildas/dot/wa/dot/edu/dot/au>:

 ================================================================================

-I believe I have successfully created an ADMX template that will work for iTALC 2.
-Each of the policies when created will control the parameters in use created/modified when using the iTALC Configurator.
+I believe I have successfully created an ADMX template that will work for Veyon 2.
+Each of the policies when created will control the parameters in use created/modified when using the Veyon Configurator.

 The only limitation as mentioned in previous emails is using the Active Directory integrated or “Logon settings” from authentication where binary values are